 Greencane toilet paper is made from a mix of materials.
 70% is made from a mix of recycled sugarcane and bamboo fibre (bagasse).
 This is a byproduct of the sugar refining process.
 The other 30% is wood pulp, which is added for softness.
-Greencane says this wood pulp is certified but don’t say what this certification is.
+Greencane says this wood pulp is certified but doesn’t say what this certification is.

 Greencane does bleach their toilet paper to make it white.
 However, they do say they don’t use chlorine in the bleaching process.
 Frustratingly, they don’t say what they do use in its place.
 Instead, they ambiguously state that “we believe that the assurance of having ISO14001 Environmental Certification ensure correct and safe bleaching & environmental manufacturing“.

 How long does a box last?

 Our box from January is still going strong.
 And, as of the end of May, we have enough rolls for one to two more weeks.
 We’re a family of four.
 In this period we went through potty training our littlest and having builders in for 6 weeks.
 I’d guess normally a box could last around 5 months in normal circumstances.

 Who Gives A Crap

 Cost: £36 for 48 rolls of recycled toilet paper (75p per roll).
 Alternatively £40 for 48 rolls of bamboo toilet paper (83p per roll)